OHIC Data Hub

 Although we believe the information, analysis, and methodology presented in the Cost Trends reports are accurate, reporting errors may impact the tool's calculations.
 Users assume responsibility for determining the tool's suitability for their purposes and use it at their own risk.
 OHIC may modify the information and analysis without notice.

-This dashboard summarizes health care utilization and spending measures across Rhode Island and its counties.
-This supports understanding and analysis of health care cost drivers to generate insights into policy options for slowing spending growth within the state.
+This dashboard summarizes health care utilization and spending measures and the number of covered lives by payer type in Rhode Island.
+This information supports analysis and understanding of health care cost drivers to generate insights into policy options for slowing spending growth within the state.
 Pharmacy spending data does not account for manufacturer rebates.

-This dashboard facilitates analysis of retail pharmacy spending, enabling comparison of cost and utilization metrics by drug category and identification of the drugs that constitute the greatest proportion of total spend.
+This dashboard compares retail pharmacy spending and utilization measures by drug category and identifies drugs that account for the largest share of total spending.
+The U.S. Pharmacopeia (USP) created a system to classify drugs into 51 categories based on the condition they are intended to treat.
 Pharmacy spending data does not account for manufacturer rebates.

-This dashboard utilizes the Restructured BETOS Classification System (RBCS) categories along with derived user-intuitive Type of Service categories to analyze utilization and spending for medical services typically delivered in Hospital Outpatient or Professional/Office care settings.
+This dashboard utilizes the Restructured BETOS Classification System (RBCS) categories along with derived, user-intuitive Type of Service categories to analyze utilization and spending for medical services typically delivered in Outpatient facility or Professional/Office care settings.
 Berenson-Eggers Type of Service (BETOS) codes are assigned for each Healthcare Common Procedure Coding System (HCPCS) or Current Procedural Terminology (CPT) procedure code.
-The BETOS Coding System was developed primarily for analyzing the growth in Medicare expenditures, and has been updated and expanded by CMS since 2021.
+The BETOS Coding System was developed primarily for analyzing growth in Medicare expenditures and has been updated and expanded by CMS since 2021.

 This dashboard compares in-state and out of state spending for hospital-provided services for which Rhode Island residents traveled out of state.
 Results are based on Major Diagnostic Categories (MDCs) and Diagnosis Related Groups (DRGs).
 MDCs organize illnesses into 25 mutually exclusive groups based on principal diagnoses and by medical specialty and organ system or etiology.
 To help facilitate meaningful comparisons, DRGs are assigned and used to categorize hospital inpatient visits based on severity of illness, risk of mortality, medical prognosis, need for intervention, and intensity of resource use in treating patients.
 Each DRG falls within a Major Diagnostic Category (MDC).
-MDCs and DRGs were assigned using the 3M All Patient Refined Diagnosis Related Groups (APR DRG) software.
 Out-of-state care locations include Massachusetts, Connecticut, and All Other states.

 This dashboard supports analysis of utilization and spending on Chemotherapy drugs for Rhode Island residents by care location in Rhode Island, Massachusetts, and Connecticut.
-Users can compare total spending, units, payment per unit, and identify the 20 Chemotherapy drugs that account for the largest share of total spend.
-This report also shows the top 10 diagnoses associated with Chemotherapy treatment and compares payment per unit (PPU) by care location (city and state) in RI, MA, and CT.
-Chemotherapy treatments typically occur in an outpatient institutional or professional office setting and are defined by “J Codes.”
+Users can compare total spending, units, payment per unit, and identify the Chemotherapy drugs that account for the largest share of total spend.
+Chemotherapy treatments typically occur in an outpatient facility or professional office setting and are defined by “J Codes.”
 Results are based on analysis of claims data for commercial insurance plans, Medicaid, and Medicare.

-This dashboard compares utilization and spending for hospital provided services based on Diagnosis Related Groups (DRGs).
+This dashboard compares utilization and spending for hospital procedures based on Diagnosis Related Groups (DRGs).
 To help facilitate meaningful comparisons, DRGs are assigned and used to categorize hospital inpatient visits based on severity of illness, risk of mortality, medical prognosis, need for intervention, and intensity of resource use in treating patients.
 Each DRG falls within a Major Diagnostic Category (MDC).
 MDCs organize illnesses into 25 mutually exclusive groups based on principal diagnoses and by medical specialty and organ system or etiology.
-MDCs and DRGs were assigned using the 3M All Patient Refined Diagnosis Related Groups (APR DRG) software.